uche09/my_projects/README.md

-# my_projects
-This is where I'll be saving my personal development projects
+This is where I'll be saving my personal development projects so I can track my progress and improvement.